Postgraduate Research

 Application process

-In the first instance, prospective doctoral students will need a draft proposal of around 1,500 words and an up-to-date CV.
-The proposal should briefly review the background research and rationale for the project, outline key research questions, describe the methodology and projected timescales.
+The proposal should briefly review the background research and provide a rationale for the project, outline key research questions, describe the proposed methodology and give projected timescales.

-The research proposal, along with CV and application form, should be submitted to FASS-PhD-Applications@open.ac.uk.
-Applications will be reviewed by a panel and shortlisted candidates will be invited to an interview.
-The interview panel will normally comprise three people, one of whom will be the chair and another a potential member of the supervisory team, or a member of staff with subject expertise.
+The final research proposal, along with a CV and application form, should be submitted to [email protected].
+Applications will be reviewed by a panel and shortlisted candidates will be invited to interview.
+The interview panel will normally comprise three people, including the chair and another, a potential member of the supervisory team, or a member of staff with subject expertise.

-Applications will be assessed on the basis of research, academic and/or professional competence and experience, and the degree that they: a) demonstrate a candidate’s readiness for PhD study (usually by having a MSc or equivalent research experience); b) fit at least one of our School’s research streams or supervisor research areas; c) have some experience and familiarity with psychology, or a related discipline.
+Applications will be assessed on the basis of research, academic and/or professional competence and experience, and the degree that the application: a) demonstrates a candidate’s readiness for PhD study (usually by having a MSc or equivalent research experience); b) fits at least one of our School’s research streams or supervisor research areas; c) has experience and familiarity with psychology, or a related discipline.

 Find more information about the PhD application process and access the application form.